-To be paid for under CONSTRUCTION COMPLETE.
-Includes all equipment, labor, ground preparation, materials, wood fiber mulch, polyacrylamide, and other incidentals.
+Temporary grass is paid for by the acre (hectare).
+Payment is full compensation for all equipment, labor, ground preparation, materials, wood fiber mulch, polyacrylamide, and other incidentals.
 Lime (when required) is paid for by the ton (megagram).
 Mulch and fertilizer are paid for separately.